notaz/picodrive/platform/base_readme.txt

 * Tasco Deluxe for his reverse engineering work on SVP and some mappers.
 * Bart Trzynadlowski for his SSFII and 68000 docs.
 * Haze for his research (http://haze.mameworld.info).
+* Lordus, Exophase and Rokas for various ideas.
+* Nemesis for his YM2612 research.
 * Mark and Jean-loup for zlib library.
 * ketchupgun for the skin.
 #ifdef GP2X